 Rates of sexually transmitted infections (STIs) continue to rise in South Dakota.
-Chlamydia and gonorrhea rates in Minnehaha County outpaced the rest of South Dakota and the nation in 2014, and over 400 South Dakotans are living with HIV/AIDS.
+Chlamydia and gonorrhea rates in Minnehaha County have outpaced the rest of South Dakota.
 One way to prevent the spread of infections by sexual contact is to get tested and treated as indicated.

 The South Dakota HIV/AIDS Prevention Program is committed to achieving the goals of the National HIV/AIDS Strategy:

 - Reduce the number of people who become infected with HIV

 - Increase access to care and improving health outcomes for people living with HIV

 - Reduce HIV-related health disparities